Marketers look at more graphs and charts than statisticians.

 6) New User Interface – Prior to upgrading their UI, the only potential knock on Google Analytics was its plain, ‘Googleish,’ interface.
 But the new interface looks sharper, smarter and behaves more intuitively.

-7) Google Analytics can measure everything you want: standard web traffic, search results, on-site trends, PPC results, goals, conversions, landing pages, referring sites…EVERYTHING
+7) This tool can measure everything you want: standard web traffic, search results, on-site trends, PPC results, goals, conversions, landing pages, referring sites…EVERYTHING

 8) The other great thing about Google Analytics is the ease with which call tracking data can be pushed into it.